What is Commedia Dell’Arte?

 Troupes of Italian players may have travelled through London in the 16th century, and Shakespeare drew on the tradition in comedies such as Twelfth Night, The Taming of the Shrew, As You Like It and The Tempest.

-And now it comes to Thurrock thanks to the Complete Commedia Company and Thurrock 100 Tales!
+In 2017, it also came to Thurrock thanks to the Complete Commedia Company and Thurrock 100 Tales!

 Characters of Commedia